 Roomba not connecting to WiFi?
-(No More Frustration)
+(Solved: 100% Fixes)

 why my roomba denied to connect with wifi

-Roomba can lose its connection with the WiFi for various reasons.
-Among them, are temporary system glitches, outdated firmware (It could be Roomba or router) or weak signal strength is common.
+Among them, temporary system glitches, outdated firmware (it could be Roomba or router), or weak signal strength are common.

-Additionally, interference from other electronic devices, incorrect network settings on the Roomba or router, or issues with the internet service provider may also be responsible.
+However, aside from this, interference from other electronic devices, incorrect network settings on the Roomba or router, or issues with the internet service provider may also be responsible.

 Cause Description